hazelnusse/dlpeterson.com/content/posts/latex-workflow/index.md

 is a hard requirement, so pdftex was out.
 While both [XeTeX](http://xetex.sourceforge.net/) and [LuaTeX](http://www.luatex.org/) projects have addressed this issue, it seems like XeTeX is more mainstream.
-Finally, for the actually build process, I used things like [Vim-LaTeX](http://vim-latex.sourceforge.net/) or [AucTeX](http://www.gnu.org/software/auctex/) (or sometimes a manually written `Makefile`).
+Finally, for the build process, I used things like [Vim-LaTeX](http://vim-latex.sourceforge.net/) or [AucTeX](http://www.gnu.org/software/auctex/) (or sometimes a manually written `Makefile`).
 The [latexmk](http://www.ctan.org/pkg/latexmk/) package (not to be